Skip to content

 2

-Develop a personalized 3-day pre-race nutrition plan, incorporating specific foods and timings for your next key event.
+Create a detailed 3-day pre-race meal plan, including specific foods, quantities, and timings for your next event.

 3

-Practice your entire race day morning routine, including wake-up time, meal, and hydration, during a long training session.
+Practice your entire race-day morning routine, including breakfast and hydration, during your next long training session.

 4